Rackneh/SystemLinkCreator/README.md

 # ***Currently known issues:
-	*no folder path can include spaces in the name.
-	*the created "outputpath_symbolic_links.bat" needs to be run with Admin privs
+	*no folder path can include spaces in the name or & symbols *the created "outputpath_symbolic_links.bat" needs to be run with Admin priv

  How to